Tenos-ai/Tenos-Flux-Merge/README.md

 # Tenos.ai Merge Node (FLUX) for ComfyUI

-The Tenos.ai Merge Node is a powerful custom node for ComfyUI designed for merging Flux Diffusion models, with a special focus and block definitions tailored for the **FLUX.1 Dev model architecture**.
-It offers a variety of merge methods and allows fine-grained, block-specific control over how much each model contributes to the final merged result.
+The Tenos.ai Merge Node is a robust, memory-optimized custom node for ComfyUI designed for merging diffusion models.
+It is highly specialized for **FLUX-style architectures**, featuring an intuitive, block-based control system that allows for granular and predictable merging.

+This node has been hardened through extensive testing to handle VRAM limitations, device-offloading state changes, and cross-precision model merging, ensuring a stable and reliable user experience even across repeated runs.

 ## Key Features

-*   **FLUX.1 Dev Optimized:** Block definitions and naming conventions are specifically designed for the FLUX.1 Dev model structure (e.g., "double blocks," "single blocks" with specific layer groupings).
+*   **Memory Optimized:** Merges are performed **in-place** without cloning the base model, drastically reducing VRAM consumption and preventing allocation errors on consecutive runs.
+*   **Intuitive Functional Blocks:** No more guessing which layers you're merging.
+Blocks are named by their function in the image generation process (e.g., "Early Downsampling (Composition)," "Core/Middle Block (Style Focus)"), with tooltips explaining each one.
+*   **Robust Error Handling:**
+    *   Immune to ComfyUI's model offloading (`cuda vs cpu` errors).
+    *   Handles massive models (like FLUX) without crashing in `DARE` mode.
+    *   Gracefully handles cross-precision merging (e.g., FP16 and FP8).
-*   **Multiple Merge Methods:**
+*   **Advanced Merge Methods:** A full suite of mathematically correct merge algorithms:
-    *   `simple`: Basic linear interpolation.
+    *   `simple`: Linear interpolation.
-    *   `dare` (Drop and ReScale): Selectively merges based on weight differences and drops less important weights.
+    *   `dare`: Robustly prunes the smallest changes and merges the most significant ones.
-    *   `weighted_sum`: A straightforward weighted average of the two models.
+    *   `weighted_sum`: A straightforward weighted average.
-    *   `sigmoid_average`: A weighted average where the weight is determined by a sigmoid function, offering smoother transitions.
+    *   `sigmoid_average`: Non-linear averaging for smoother blending.
-    *   `tensor_addition`: Direct summation of tensor values.
+    *   `tensor_addition`: Adds scaled tensor values from the secondary model.
     *   `difference_maximization`: Emphasizes areas where the models differ most.
-*   **Granular Block Control:** Adjust merge amounts for distinct sections of the FLUX.1 Dev model:
-    *   Image Input (`img_in`)
-    *   Time Embeddings (`time_in`)
-    *   Text/Conditioning Embeddings (`txt_in`)
-    *   Guidance/Vector Embeddings (configurable)
-    *   Specific groups of "Double Blocks" (input blocks of the UNet)
-    *   Specific groups of "Single Blocks" (output blocks and middle block of the UNet)
-    *   Final Output Layer (`final_layer`)
-    *   Other/Uncategorized Layers (`other_amount`)
-*   **Base Model Selection:** Option to automatically use the smaller model as the base for merging.
+*   **Explicit Base Model Selection:** You have direct control to choose which model (`model1` or `model2`) serves as the foundation for the merge.
-*   **Dimension Mismatch Handling:** `force_keep_dim` option to keep the base model's tensor if dimensions mismatch, preventing errors.
-*   **Masking (Optional):** Use a third model as a mask to selectively apply merging. *(Note: This feature's effectiveness depends on the mask model's structure and how it aligns with the tensors being merged.)*
-*   **Detailed JSON Summary:** Outputs a string containing a JSON summary of the merge operation, including settings, model sizes, and merge statistics.
+*   **Detailed JSON Summary:** Outputs a clean JSON string summarizing the entire merge operation, including all settings and statistics, for perfect reproducibility.
-*   **Logging:** Provides debug-level logging for detailed insight into the merging process (check your ComfyUI console).

 ## Installation